obuchel/classification/README.md

     "max": int(max(y5))
 }
 ```
-presumably one entry per county.
+with one entry per county.
 This file is apparently included in the github repository
 as classification/classification_ids_counties2.json.